What is Value-Based Care (VBC): Advantages, Challenges, and Implementation

 What are the Key Challenges while Succeeding in Value-Based Care?

-Value-based care holds great promise but it does not come without challenges.
-Transitioning from the fee-for-service model requires significant changes in healthcare IT infrastructure including data management protocols and payment models.
+Value-based care holds great promise but comes with challenges.
+Moving away from the fee-for-service model entails great overhauls in healthcare IT infrastructure, including information data management protocols and payment models.
 Here are the biggest challenges that healthcare providers face while transitioning to value-based care:

 • Lack of coordination between different providers: This is a common problem for patients who consult several specialists.
 These specialists usually have a different electronic record system, so it becomes difficult to get all of the information in one place at once.
 Not just in this scenario, coordination between providers and their care teams is also critical while managing inpatient care.